adlnet/xAPI-Spec/xAPI.md

 * A timestamp MAY be a moment in the future, to denote a deadline for planned learning, provided it is included inside a Sub-Statement.
 * A timestamp SHOULD be the current or a past time when it is outside of a Sub-Statement.
-* A client MAY consider timestamps from different timezones that represent the same logical time to be equivalent.

 ###### Details